MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 Surface Hub 3 enables real-time collaboration and co-creation, no matter where participants are located.

 - **Microsoft Whiteboard**: Empower everyone to contribute during brainstorms with active dual-pen inking, which delivers a natural "pen-to-paper" experience.
 Fast, fluid responsiveness makes inking intuitive, and participants can collaborate from their PCs, phones, or tablets.
 - **Teams Cast**: Share content wirelessly from a PC to Surface Hub 3 with Microsoft Teams Cast, making it easier for everyone to stay engaged during meetings.
+To learn more, see [Cast content from your desktop to a Microsoft Teams Room](https://support.microsoft.com/office/cast-content-from-your-desktop-to-a-microsoft-teams-room-6d62cdbb-3da2-4bb9-80bd-9cf1098beb3d).
-- **AI-powered experiences**: Surface Hub 3 introduces **speaker recognition**, which works with **Team Copilot** to attribute meeting notes to individual speakers, capture insights, and generate follow-up tasks automatically.
-Copilot operates in real time without requiring a transcription service, allowing in-person meetings to benefit from AI-driven insights.
+- **AI-powered experiences**: Surface Hub 3 introduces powerful AI-driven features to enhance collaboration, ensuring that participants' contributions are recognized and actionable.

-## Next steps
+### Next steps

 Ready to unlock the full potential of Surface Hub 3?
 [Get started with Surface Hub running Microsoft Teams Rooms on Windows](surface-hub-3-get-started.md) to set up your devices today.